NetSuite, Reporting, Accounts Payable

 3 min Read

 NetSuite saved search for accounts payable review

-The accounts payable (AP) team is frequently asked for the status of an invoice, payment date, the coding for a specific invoice, and other questions about AP activity.
+The accounts payable (AP) team is frequently asked for the status of an invoice, the payment date, the coding for a specific invoice, and other questions about AP activity.
 Utilizing a NetSuite saved search is a perfect use case for helping answer these vendor questions quickly.
 Saved Searches are one of my favorite features of NetSuite.
 Today, I will walk through a transaction saved search to get answers to vendor activity questions.